 As a specialized seat manufacturer whose mainstay product is automotive seats, TACHI-S works across the globe to provide safe, comfortable mobility spaces.
 As such, we are highly conscious of the growing expectations and demands on the automotive industry around the globe to be considerate of the environment.
+In particular, reducing greenhouse gas emissions by reducing the fuel consumption of automobiles by reducing the weight of products and reducing the energy use of the manufacturing process of products, and contributing to a recycling-oriented society by saving resources and a low-carbon society by saving energy.
+We believe that this is not only an important area of contribution that we can work on to solve global environmental problems, but also a strategic theme that is directly linked to improving the competitiveness of our products in response to customer requests.

-In particular, reducing greenhouse gas emissions by improving the fuel efficiency of automobiles by reducing product weight and energy use in the manufacturing process of products, and contributing to a circular economy by saving resources are not only important areas that we can address as a contribution to solving global environmental problems.
-They are also strategic themes that will meet our customers' requirements and connect directly to the enhancement of our products' competitiveness.
 For the realization of a sustainable mobility society, TACHI-S, together with its stakeholders, will strive to continuously reduce the environmental impact of its products and business activities.
 The entire TACHI-S Group will promote environmental conservation activities to ensure a global environment where future generations can live happily.

-Takao Ito, Director and Executive Managing Officer in Charge of the Environment
+Yoshiaki Kubo, Director and Executive Managing Officer in Charge of the Environment